 Using Circular Logic

 Circular logic isn’t logic at all.
 It’s a shell game.
 So, our use of logical reasoning will uncover this tactic.
-And, this is an extremely common tactic with religious arguments.
+And, this is a common tactic with religious arguments.
 This starts with deriving a valid conclusion from false premises.
 Then using this result to substantiate the false premises for yet ANOTHER separate argument.
 The following argument outlines how this process works.
 Let’s take a new example concerning astronauts and Marilyn Monroe.

 Marilyn Monroe Part One